 - advocating for marginalized communities, and

-- embracing socially and environmentally-conscious programs and services.
+- embracing socially- and environmentally-conscious programs and services.

-- supporting our local economy
+- support our local economy,

-- lessening and mitigating our carbon footprint
+- lessen and mitigate our carbon footprint, and

 There is a need to repurpose many elements from events that would otherwise be thrown away or simply go into storage and never be used again.
 We believe that every event is an opportunity to tell a story, and we see an opportunity to continue on the story beyond the conclusion of the event by donating items to post-secondary groups, theatre producers, special needs camps, Habitat for Humanity, and our community partners who can make use of them.